japila-books/apache-spark-internals/docs/shuffle/index.md

 # Shuffle System

-**Shuffle System** is a core component of Apache Spark that is responsible for shuffle block management.
+**Shuffle System** is a core service of Apache Spark that is responsible for shuffle block management.

 The core abstraction is [ShuffleManager](ShuffleManager.md) with the default and only known implementation being [SortShuffleManager](SortShuffleManager.md).